• Level of education

 Objectives

-The objective of this teaching unit is to draw up an inventory of knowledge on fuel and its life cycle.
-It will list the constraints and solicitations associated with the passage in the reactor and detail the issues related to the synthesis and remanufacturing of fuel materials.
-An inventory of the different synthesis and densification methods applied (or applicable) in a nuclear environment will also be carried out.
-In a second step, studies aiming at the control of the physico-chemistry of ceramics in order to optimize them in conditions of use will be presented.
+The objective of this teaching unit is to compile an inventory of knowledge about fuel and its life cycle.
+This will involve listing the constraints and stresses associated with passage through the reactor and detailing the issues related to the synthesis and remanufacturing of fuel materials.
+An inventory of the various synthesis and densification methods applied (or applicable) in a nuclear environment will also be compiled.
+In a second stage, studies aimed at controlling the physicochemistry of ceramics with a view to optimizing them for use conditions will be presented.

 Read more